Rob Refsnyder Player Props: Red Sox vs. White Sox

-The Boston Red Sox and Rob Refsnyder, who went 0-for-1 last time out, take on Lucas Giolito and the Chicago White Sox at Guaranteed Rate Field, Friday at 8:10 PM ET.
+The Boston Red Sox, including Rob Refsnyder (.348 on-base percentage in past 10 games, 63 points below season-long percentage), battle starter Lance Lynn and the Chicago White Sox at Guaranteed Rate Field, Saturday at 4:10 PM ET.

-He had a hitless showing in his last game (0-for-1) against the Twins.
+In his most recent game he had a hitless performance (0-for-3) against the White Sox.

 Rob Refsnyder Game Info & Props vs. the White Sox